-5 Reasons Why Arizona Is A Premier Cycling Destination
+5 Reasons Why Arizona Is A Cycling Paradise

 Every year, world-class cyclists flock to Arizona from across the globe to train for their next races.
-But why Arizona?
+Learn why they choose Arizona, and how you can experience the same things that bring them back year after year!

 You knew it was coming.
-The rest of the country is probably sick of hearing about our awesome weather, but c’mon!
-In the winter, the thermometer still shows a breezy 75!
+The rest of the country is probably sick of hearing about our awesome weather, but come on!
+In the winter, the thermometer still frequently shows a sunny and breezy 70 degrees!
 While the rest of America hunkers down for a long, cold winter, we get outdoors.
-A bike is the perfect way to enjoy Arizona’s far-flung natural beauty, from the Grand Canyon and Monument Valley in the north to Arizona’s verdant wine country in the south.
+A bike is the perfect way to enjoy Arizona’s far-flung natural beauty, from the Grand Canyon and Monument Valley in the north to Arizona’s verdant wine country in the south.3

 What’s that you say?
 Summer temps too hot?
 That just means it’s time for the high country.
 Phoenix and Tucson are the two biggest metropolitan areas in the state, and both enjoy the luxury of tall mountains just a short drive away.
 Climb the slopes of Mt.
 Lemmon near Tucson and enjoy mild summer temperatures.
 Rising above Phoenix is the quaint mountain community of Pinetop-Lakeside, which, given its name, features exactly what you’d expect: soaring pines and picturesque lakes.